Hurricane Frederic

 Frederic was the thirteenth tropical cyclone, sixth named storm, third hurricane, and second major hurricane of the 1979 Atlantic hurricane season.
 It developed from a tropical depression south of the Cape Verde Islands on August 28.
 Tracking at a steady clip westward, the primitive cyclone reached tropical storm intensity the next day.
 Favorable conditions in the open Atlantic allowed for Frederic to reach hurricane intensity on September 1.
 However, outflow from nearby Hurricane David began to inhibit further intensification and would continue to do so for roughly a week, weakening Frederic as it tracked across the Greater Antilles.
 The tropical cyclone nearly dissipated over Cuba before redeveloping on September 9 near the Isle of Youth.
 From then on, Frederic moved northwestward, intensifying to its peak intensity in the Gulf of Mexico with winds of 130 mph on September 12, shortly before making landfall at Dauphin Island, Alabama just below the state line between Alabama and Mississippi.
-Over the United States, Frederic weakened for a final time before becoming extratropical in Pennsylvania on September 14 and dissipating the next day.
+Inland over the United States, Frederic rapidly weakened before becoming extratropical in Pennsylvania on September 14 and dissipating the next day.

-Damage estimates vary due to inadequate reporting of private insurance claims as well as lack of hard data on uninsured damage; Frederic is believed to have inflicted $5 million (1979 USD) in both Puerto Rico and the U.S. Virgin Islands, with an additional $1.7 billion in damage on the mainland United States.
-FEMA, which had been established only three months before Frederic hit, was the focal point for nearly $250 million in federal aid for recovery, $188 million of which went to Alabama (1979 USD).
+Frederic is estimated to have inflicted at least $5 million in both Puerto Rico and the U.S. Virgin Islands, with an additional $2.22 billion in damage on the mainland United States.
+The Federal Emergency Management Agency (FEMA), which had been established only three months before Frederic hit, was the focal point for nearly $250 million in federal aid for recovery, $188 million of which went to Alabama.
 In southern Alabama, the landscape was changed for years, with thousands of tall pine trees tilted and leaning northwest.